datmt/spring-boot-demo-english/demo-mongodb/README.md

 # spring-boot-demo-mongodb

-> 此 demo 主要演示了 Spring Boot 如何集成 MongoDB，使用官方的 starter 实现增删改查。
+> This demo mainly demonstrates how Spring Boot integrates with MongoDB and uses the official starter to implement additions, deletions, and changes.

-## 注意
+## Note

-作者编写本demo时，MongoDB 最新版本为 `4.1`，使用 docker 运行，下面是所有步骤：
+When the author wrote this demo, the latest version of MongoDB was '4.1', running with docker, here are all the steps:

-1. 下载镜像：`docker pull mongo:4.1`
+1. Download the image: 'docker pull mongo:4.1'
-2. 运行容器：`docker run -d -p 27017:27017 -v /Users/yangkai.shen/docker/mongo/data:/data/db --name mongo-4.1 mongo:4.1`
+2. Run the container: 'docker run -d -p 27017:27017 -v /Users/yangkai.shen/docker/mongo/data:/data/db --name mongo-4.1 mongo:4.1'
-3. 停止容器：`docker stop mongo-4.1`
+3. Stop container: 'docker stop mongo-4.1'
-4. 启动容器：`docker start mongo-4.1`
+4. Start the container: 'docker start mongo-4.1'

 ## pom.xml